Oscar Temaru: Conflict of interest conviction

-In September 2019, Oscar Temaru was convicted of 'unlawful taking of interests' (prise illégale d'intérêts) by the criminal court of Papeete for exercising undue influence as mayor of Faaa.
-The court found that under Temaru's watch, the municipality of Faaa had funded to the tune of 150 million Pacific francs (US$1.4 million) a pro-independence community station, Radio Tefana, which relayed the propaganda of Temaru's political party.
+In September 2019, Oscar Temaru was convicted of 'unlawful taking of interests' (prise illégale d'intérêts) by the criminal court of Papeete for exercising undue influence as mayor of Faʻaʻā.
+The court found that under Temaru's watch, the municipality of Faʻaʻā had funded to the tune of 150 million Pacific francs (US$1.4 million) a pro-independence community station, Radio Tefana, which relayed the propaganda of Temaru's political party.
 Oscar Temaru was given a suspended six-month prison sentence and fined 5 million Pacific francs (US$46,500).
-Temaru has appealed his conviction.
-The criminal court of appeal was due to hear the case in August 2022.
+In May 2023 the conviction was thrown out on appeal, after the court found that the government had not provided any evidence that the broadcasts were propaganda.

-2007-2008 Presidential Cabinet
+2007-2008 cabinet

-Oscar Temaru announced his new presidential cabinet on September 19, 2007, shortly after his election as President of French Polynesia.
-The sixteen cabinet members include three women.
+Temaru announced a presidential cabinet on September 19, 2007, shortly after his election.
+The sixteen cabinet members included three women.